CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

 This is immediately in contrast with the performance comparisons shown in the [SimpleShot](https://arxiv.org/abs/1911.04623) work with images, where the simple baseline was able to beat out a variety of gradient-based approaches.

 ### Joint Training
-The general idea for our joint training experiments is to train concurrently on all of our available datasets, possibly leading to some implicit data-driven regularisation of the network.
+The general idea for our joint training experiments is to train concurrently on all of our available datasets, hopefully leading to some implicit data-driven regularisation of the network.
+After training a network this way, we apply it on the individual test splits of the datasets used.
+This can be seen in Figure 5 and 6, where although training is mixed in some way, testing still occurs in each datasets meta-test split.
+We also apply these models to two held-out sets, all of which we use as meta-test.

+We indentified two distinct ways to train with all datasets simultaneously, one where any individual task can only contain supports and queries from one of the included datasets (which we call **within dataset sampling**), and one in which samples contained within a class are unconstrained (**free dataset sampling**).

 #### Within Dataset Sampling